picozzimichele/picozzimichele/README.md

 February 2024 - August 2024 -> Worked on a project from company github account https://github.com/michelemightybear

-I am a full-stack developer currently building Smart Contracts in Solidity and Web3.
+I am a full-stack developer currently building Smart Contracts in Solidity.
 You can check some of my repos and have a look through my code, and if you like some design and ideas feel free to take inspiration from it 👨🏼‍💻

 Since I like to work remotely and surf, in my spare time I launched CoworkSurf to allow people to find easily remote places with good internet next to amazing surf spots!